 How do you become a successful leader in the field of surgery?
 Watch this interactive panel discussion with AO surgeon leaders Robert McGuire, Jeff Wang, Teija Lund, and Sabine Girod describing how they got where they are today.

 AO Davos Courses 2021: flagship event prepares for return to on-site, face-to-face courses

 The AO is excitedly preparing to welcome back participants—on-site and face-to-face—for this year's AO Davos Courses.

 This year’s hybrid event combines the best in on-site training with additional online learning opportunities over a virtual weekend.

-From November 28 to December 10, AO Trauma, AO Spine, AO CMF, AO VET, and AO Recon will offer 28 innovative and engaging courses.
+From November 28 to December 10, AO Trauma, AO Spine, AO CMF, AO VET, and AO Recon will offer over 30 innovative and engaging courses.

 Educational events per year

 Whatever your specialist area, the AO's resources offer you valuable support in enhancing your abilities, learning new skills, and responding to changing clinical needs.